causes and processes | galleries | data | resources

 beach levels

-Beach levels are recognised as those at and around the base of the cliff at the time survey.
+Beach levels are recognised as those at and around the base of the cliff at the time of the survey.
 A high or full beach lies above a minimum 2.5 metres OD (Ordnance Datum), a low or thin beach below a maximum 1.5 metres OD.
 An intermediate beach occupies the range between the two.
-(The senses of full and thin relate to depth, or perhaps absence of, a sediment layer on an underlying clay platform.)
+(The senses of full and thin relate to depth of, or perhaps in the case of the latter an absence of, a sediment layer on an underlying clay platform.)

-Mostly, a little over half the coastal length displays a high beach.
-The extent of high beach has slightly increased and low beach reduced over the period 2008 to 2021.
+For almost every season, over half the coastal length displays a high beach.
+The extent of high beach has slightly increased and low beach reduced over the period 2008 to 2021, though this is not necessarily indicative of more sediment being available (see effects of sea level rise).

 cliff loss